GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 In addition to loading data, "dataloading" modules can also post data, or execute any operation supported by the underlying CMS (log in/out the user, send emails, logging, etc).

-To achieve this, the ModuleProcessor must define the ActionExecuter object for the module through function `getActionExecuterClass`:
+To achieve this, the ComponentProcessor must define the ActionExecuter object for the module through function `getActionExecuterClass`:

 ```php
 function getActionExecuterClass($module) {